Pick the one you want most

 Take Actionable Knowledge: Understanding sleep apnea genetics can lead to increased chances of earlier diagnoses, better treatment selection, and improved management of sleep apnea in the context of sleep medicine.

 The more we understand about the genetics related to sleep apnea, the better we can empower our patients and their families to take proactive steps.
 While you may not be able to change your genes, knowing your predispositions to genes associated with sleep apnea could lead to an earlier diagnosis, better treatment success, and overall improved outcomes.
-The future of sleep medicine will involve the integration of a genetic understanding combined with evidence-based treatment approaches to provide the best care for everyone.
+The future of sleep medicine will involve the integration of a genetic understanding combined with evidence-based treatment approaches to provide the best care for everyone, whether they have obstructive sleep apnea, central sleep apnea, or related medical conditions.

 This article is based on current peer-reviewed literature and research.
 Always consult a healthcare provider to evaluate and treat sleep apnea in a personalized approach.